stapelberg/hugo/content/posts/2024-09-18-a-signal-run-a-day-keeps-the-un-link-away/index.markdown

 ```

 The `Persistent=true` line is important so that the program will be run even
-when the computer is asleep when the timer would have fired.
+when the computer is shut down when the timer would have fired (when the
+computer is asleep, the timer will also fire when the system has woken up).

 Let’s enable the timer: